-Michael lives in Los Angeles, and will be attending UCLA's Anderson School of Management next year to earn his MBA.
+Michael lives in Los Angeles, and is attending UCLA's Anderson School of Management to earn his MBA.

 (The views expressed on this website are those of the author and do not reflect the official policy or position of the Department of the Army, Department of Defense, or U.S. Government.)